holstegelab/aghub_docs/agh_installing_software.md

 [research drive](agh_use_of_research_drive.md), and then install it using standard approaches.

-However, some software packages require large number of dependencies, which can be a hassle to install.
+However, some software packages require a large number of dependencies, which can be a hassle to install.
 Conda is a recommended method for installing such software and its dependencies.
 However, this normally requires an active internet connection.

->[!IMPORTANT]
-> Note that many (bioinformatics) software packages are already available through the default Conda environment.

 -----------------------------------------------
 ## Install custom conda environments on the AGH